-I spent Spring 2023 at the Simons Center for Geometry and Physics as a short-term visitor.
-Prior to that, I was a postdoctoral member of the MSRI program "Floer Homotopy Theory" in Fall 2022, mentored by Mohammed Abouzaid.
+I received my Ph.D. from Princeton University in Spring 2022 under the supervision of John Pardon.
+After that, I was a postdoctoral member of the MSRI (now known as SLMath) program "Floer Homotopy Theory" in Fall 2022, mentored by Mohammed Abouzaid.
 There is a short biography of me on Page 15 of MSRI's Emissary Newsletter.
-Before that, I received my Ph.D. from Princeton University in Spring 2022 under the supervision of John Pardon.

 Email: sb4841 [at] columbia [dot] edu